 While visualization generates an image from a computer stored description, digital image analysis is supposed to produce descriptions of a digital image.
 Still, both fields have at the basis descriptions at different levels of abstraction.
 The following levels are identified:

-- 1. 2D digital image with pixels; - 2. image segments such as region, edge, or texton [74]; - 3. image segments with specific properties such as generalized cylinders;
+- 1. 2D digital image with pixels; - 2. image segments such as region, edge, or texton [77]; - 3. image segments with specific properties such as generalized cylinders; - 4. fragments, parts of objects, 'GEON' [20];